jido/ebb-backup/README.md

 ebb push
 ```

-Push the latest changes to the repositories related by cloning.
+Push the latest changes in current branch to the repositories related by cloning.
-If the local repository is not up to date with the remote repository, prompts to pull changes.
+If the local repository is not up to date with the remote repository, prompts to pull and merge changes.

 The command also accepts a remote repository location as argument.